Academic Programs and Supports

 - Health Studies

 Through inclusive excellence in research, teaching and practice, the Faculty of Kinesiology & Physical Education at U of T educates and graduates a diverse student body who become productive contributors and leaders in their fields.
-Our Bachelor of Kinesiology students thrive in careers spanning the biophysical, psychological, physical and cultural, including exercise physiology, psychology of injury and rehabilitation, ethical issues and biomechanics.
+Our Bachelor of Kinesiology students thrive in careers spanning the biophysical, psychological, physical and cultural, including:

 The Faculty of Music has established itself as an arts leader in Canada by combining a wide range of innovative performance training and academic studies — at the undergraduate, graduate and professional levels — taught by the country’s top musicians, composers, educators and researchers.
 Program choices include: